Happy the Man

 Happy the Man is an American progressive rock band formed in 1973 at James Madison University.
 The band was since based in Washington, D.C.
-The name Happy the Man is a reference to Goethe’s "Faust" and the Bible, rather than the 1972 Genesis single.
+The name Happy the Man is a reference to Goethe’s Faust and the Bible.

 History

 Early days (1973–76)

 The group formed in 1973 in Harrisonburg, Virginia.
 Guitarist Stanley Whitaker and bassist Rick Kennell first met in Germany in 1972.
 Whitaker, whose army officer father had left his native Missouri for Germany four years earlier, had formed Shady Grove, with fellow US expatriate, keyboardist David Bach, while Kennell had just been drafted and was stationed there, beginning a two-year stint in the army.
 The pair met when Kennell attended a Shady Grove gig in mid-1972, and discovering a shared love of British progressive rock, decided to form a band together.
 While the soon-to-be-graduate Whitaker was soon to return to the US, Kennell wasn't due back for a while, but he gave Whitaker the contacts of two former members of his teenage band Zelda, back in Fort Wayne, Indiana: drummer Mike Beck and singer/flautist Cliff Fortney, who both agreed to move to Virginia.
 The original lineup of the band was completed when Whitaker, now a student at James Madison University, met saxophonist/pianist Frank Wyatt.
 As Wyatt later recalled:

 "Dr. George West was the instructor, and it was the first day of class.
 I remember there were, perhaps, 60 students in this very large room, and Dr. West was trying to feel out the class by playing two notes on the piano and seeing who could name the interval.
 At one point in the exercise, a voice shouted out "Dominant seventh… Hendrix!", and it was Stan.
 I made sure I met the skinny guy with long hair, and we became close friends right away."

 This lineup did not last long however; as Kit Watkins, the son of a JMU piano teacher, replaced Bach early on.
 When in January 1974 Kennell at last returned from Germany (early shows had been performed without him), the band, named Happy the Man by Whitaker's brother Ken (who was strongly influenced by Christianity), was finally able to operate.